planetarian/KCDocumentation/KCCacheProxy.md

 ## Playing with proxy

-If everything worked, after you restart your browser and attempt to access the game, you will begin seeing `GET:` messages in the console.
+If everything worked, after you restart your browser and attempt to access the game, you will begin seeing `GET:` messages in the console (if you have it visible).
 If you see `403` messages, this is normal.

    ![Normal proxy operation](/KCCacheProxy/C1.png)